Lolindhir/PnP/src/assets/rules/classes/Wizard.md

 ### Level 1: Arcane Recovery
 You can regain some of your magical energy by studying your spellbook.
 When you finish a Short Rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level equal to no more than half your Wizard level (round up), and none of the slots can be level 6 or higher.
 For example, if you're a level 4 Wizard, you can recover up to two levels' worth of spell slots, regaining either one level 2 spell slot or two level 1 spell slots.
-Once you use this feature, you can't do so again until you finish a Long Rest.
+You can use this feature once during an Adventuring Period.